 10. Unprecedented Christian Persecution in India

 In the world’s second-most populous country, Christians saw unprecedented persecution on numerous fronts from both the State and general Hindu society.
 For the first time, India enters the top 10 on the World Watch List, jumping one spot from No. 11 in 2018.
 Home to more than a billion people, even an incremental rise in persecution yields an exponential impact.
-Since the current ruling party took power in 2014, Hindu extremists have fueled a crackdown on Christian house churches and have attacked believers with impunity—believing that to be Indian is to be Hindu.
-So any other faith is viewed as non-Indian.
+Since the current ruling party took power in 2014, Hindu extremists continually fuel a crackdown on Christian houses churches.
+Consistently attacking believers with impunity.
+They do this believing that to be Indian is to be Hindu.
+So it’s common for the country to view any other faith as non-Indian.

-In rural areas, Christians were told that one church would be closed down every week because they have been “destroying” local tradition and culture by “luring” others to convert to Christianity.
-And it is common for Christians to be cut off from local water supplies and be denied access to government-subsidized groceries.
-In India, saying “yes” to Jesus has become a risky decision that costs you and your family greatly.
+In rural areas, people tell Christians that one church will close down every week.
+This is because they have been “destroying” local tradition and culture by “luring” others to convert to Christianity.
+And it is common for Christians not to receive access to local water supplies.
+Similarly, Christians may not receive access to government-subsidized groceries.
+In India, saying “yes” to Jesus has become a risky decision that greatly costs you and your family.

-To read more about these countries and the remaining 40 countries on Open Doors’ 2019 World Watch List (including China), click here to see the list and download the full report.
+Read more about these countries and the remaining 40 countries on Open Doors’ 2019 World Watch List (including China).
 To help you pray with these believers, Open Doors has a mobile prayer app that connects you with persecuted Christians around the world and alerts you to their prayer requests.
 Learn more about it and sign up to get regular updates delivered to your phone.